jackblatch/OneStopShop/README.md

 - Next.js App Router with React Server Components
 - Intercepted routes (with parallel routing) for product quick view and new product creation in admin
 - Server Actions for mutations
-- Planetscale MySQL database with Drizzle ORM
+- PlanetScale MySQL database with Drizzle ORM
 - UploadThing for typesafe file uploads (e.g., product images)
 - User authentication with Clerk
 - Stripe Connect integration for marketplace payments (including platform fees and seller payouts)